 For the first time cycle path and street signs are being carried out in Italy to facilitate the cyclists.

 It was the beginning of a new era, with the introduction of maps and dedicated texts something was changing in the concept of modern tourism.

-At the time of the First World War, bicycle was used only to transport food or going to work.
-In the 60’s cars replace bicycle and in the 70’s it become a symbol of unconformity.
+At the time of the First World War, the bicycle was used only to transport food or going to work.
+In the ’60s cars replace bicycles and in the 70’s it become a symbol of unconformity.

-Between 80’s and 90’s thanks to the dissemination of mountain bike, bicycle sales had an exponential growth.
+Between the ’80s and 90’s thanks to the dissemination of mountain bikes, bicycle sales had exponential growth.

-During the same years was set up FIAB (Federazione Italiana Amici della Bicicletta) which promote an intelligent use of the bicycle while respecting the enviroment.
+During the same years was set up FIAB (Federazione Italiana Amici della Bicicletta) which promotes intelligent use of the bicycle while respecting the environment.

 Both for daily commuting and to support sustainable tourism, the advantages to be gained from the use of the bicycle are numerous.